-Ask students to reflect on and share their responses to the questions:

-- 1. How has your thinking about this topic changed? - 2.
+- 1. Ask students to reflect on and share their responses to the questions: - a.
+How has your thinking about this topic changed? - b.
 Does this topic connect to any modern issues or events?
-Which ones? - 3.
+Which ones? - c.
 Can this history help us better understand those events and issues?
-How?

-Have students reflect on and share their ideas about how deliberation could be used to better understand multiple perspectives on these modern-day issues.
+How? - 2.
+Have students reflect on and share their ideas about how deliberation could be used to better understand multiple perspectives on these modern-day issues. - 3.
 Individually or in pairs, have students set at least one goal for how they will continue to use what they have learned from this deliberation as they examine other historic topics and current events.